pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 **Implementation notes:**
 - Using dnslib instead of writing DNS parsing from scratch.
 - Sessions stored in memory (lost if server crashes, but that's okay for now)
-- The server doesn't proactively retransmi.
-Instead, waits for client to re-ACK
+- The server doesn't proactively retransmit.
+Instead, waits for client to re-ACK.
+This is required because DNS blocks unsolicited replies.

 ## 3. DNS Packet Format Specification